drbjmiller/Truth-of-Christianity/README.md

 # Truth-of-Christianity
-This folder contains documents that will assist learning about the evidence for Christianity.
+This folder contains documents on the evidence for the truth of Christianity.
+The document titled _Intelligent Design Resources_ includes links and references to resources related to the evidence for design in nature.
 The folder titled _Shroud_ contains documents related to the authenticity of the Shroud of Turin.
 The folder titled _Resurrection_ contains documents related to the evidence for Jesus' resurrection.
 Addition resources on the resurrection are the following: